ArVID220u/lego3dcopier/README.md

 After all this, reboot.

 Then modify the `nxt-python.config` file.
-Symlink it to the real config file using `ln -s nxt-python.config ~/.nxt-python`.
+Symlink it to the real config file using `ln -s ~/lego3dcopier/nxt-python.config ~/.nxt-python`.